learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 </li>
 ```

-You'll also need to add state to solve this deliverable!
+Naturally, you'll also need to add state to the `Item` component to solve this
+deliverable!

+### Filter

+In the `ShoppingList` component, there is a `<select>` element that will allow
+us to **filter** the list of items by category.

+Use the `useState` hook to create a state variable called `selectedCategory` for
+keeping track of the selected value from this `<select>` element.
+When the value
+of the `<select>` element is changed, update state.

+You should also use the `selectedCategory` variable to determine which items to
+display in the shopping list.
+You'll need some way of **filter**ing the array of
+items based on the `selectedCategory`.

 ## Resources